huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ### Q - Learning

-Q - Learning is a learning policy that is used to find the next best action which maximizes the reward.
-It chooses the action randomly so that the rewward is maximized.
-Also it does not require past dataset and it takes decision only on the basis of state of the environment.
-Actions are not based on learning from the past dataset rather it is acccording to the environment and current state of the agent.
-It does not use reward system to learn rather it uses trial - error.
+Q - learning will find the best course of action, given the current state of the agent.
+Depending on where the agent is in the environment, it will decide the next action to be taken.
+It chooses the action such that it maximize the reward.

 #### Sequential decision making problem for text understanding